citp/privacy-policy-historical/r/re/ret/retailmenot.com.md

-> *The following text is extracted and transformed from the retailmenot.com privacy policy that was archived on 2015-03-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150315014126id_/http%3A//www.retailmenot.com/static/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the retailmenot.com privacy policy that was archived on 2015-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151230125314id_/http%3A//www.retailmenot.com/static/privacy) for the most accurate reproduction.*

 # Privacy Policy

-Effective Date: September 26, 2014
+Effective Date: April 15, 2015

 This Privacy Policy (" ** _Privacy Policy_** ") explains how RetailMeNot, Inc. ("RetailMeNot", "us", "our", and "we"), collects and uses information when you interact with us.
 This Privacy Policy applies to all users of RetailMeNot's website published at [www.RetailMeNot.com](http://www.retailmenot.com/) (and any other websites with "RetailMeNot" branding that link to this Privacy Policy, including, without limitation, m.RetailMeNot.com) and any mobile-device applications we offer, such our iOS and Android applications, that are branded "RetailMeNot" and link or reference this Privacy Policy (collectively, the " ** _Services_** ").